0xPolygonMiden/miden-client/README.md

 ### Clearing the state

 All state is maintained in `store.sqlite3`, located in the same directory where the client binary is.
-In case it needs to be cleared, it can be deleted and it will later be created again when any command is executed.
+In case it needs to be cleared, the file can be deleted; it will later be created again when any command is executed.

 ## License
 This project is [MIT licensed](./LICENSE).